Economy of Madagascar: Energy

 As of 2018, only 15% of the population of Madagascar has access to electricity.
+By 2023, this has increased to 34%.
+Madagascar has a technically feasible hydropower potential of about 180,000 GWh.
+Less than 1% has been developed so far, with 162 MW of installed hydro capacity producing 61% of the country's electricity.
+The country has enormous potential for exploiting solar power, but general infrastructure is still lacking.

 Poverty reduction

-In 2000, Madagascar embarked on the preparation of a Poverty Reduction Strategy Paper (PRSP) under the Heavily Indebted Poor Countries (HIPC) Initiative.
+In 2000, Madagascar embarked on the preparation of a Poverty Reduction Strategy Paper (PRSP) under the Heavily indebted poor countries (HIPC) Initiative.
 The boards of the IMF and of the World Bank concurred in December 2000 that the country was eligible under the HIPC Initiative, and Madagascar reached the decision point for debt relief.
 On March 1, 2001, the IMF Board granted the country $103 million for 2001–03 under the Poverty Reduction and Growth Facility (PRGR).
 Resources were intended for improving access to health, education, rural roads, water, and direct support to communities.
 In addition, on March 7, 2001, the Paris Club approved a debt cancellation of $161 million.
 On February 28, 2001, the African Development Bank (ADB) approved under the HIPC a debt cancellation of $71.46 million and granted in June 2001 an additional credit of $20 million to fight against AIDS and poverty.

 Partly as a result of these credits but also as a result of previous reforms, average GDP growth exceeded the population growth rate of 2.8% in 1997 (3.5%), 1998 (3.9%), 1999 (4.7%) and 2000 (4.8%).

 In October 2004, the boards of the IMF and the World Bank determined that Madagascar had reached the completion point under the enhanced HIPC Initiative.